wgentz164419/resume_projects/README.md

   * Java IDE

 #### Installing
-  1. Clone the repository to your machine: git clone https://github.com/wgentz164419/KnightsTour.java
+  1. Clone the repository to your machine: git clone https://github.com/wgentz164419/resume_projects/blob/0dc5a16b87b8a2c2c7db760ee7ce52ac721fe3da/KnightsTour.java
   2. Open project in your IDE
   3. Compile and run main method in 'KnightsTour.java' file
-  4. Enter starting row and column number into program

 #### Results
 The program should output a chessboard showing each move the knight made from its starting location to